cyrillvalentini/Matrix-Clock/README.md

 # Matrix-Clock
 ## Introduction
 Inspired by [@NoaNoa's BIFRÖST LED matrix](https://www.printables.com/model/434061-bifrost-led-matrix-case) on printables, I started my own version of a clock based around a 32x8 WS2812B neopixel matrix.
 I liked the sleek design of his version, which I took as an inspiration for my hardware design.
 Using a white 3D-printed diffuser especially gives it a more polished look.
 On the software side however, I wanted to make something new from the ground up.
-Instead of reusing WLED for this project, I instead opted to make my own implementation based around a Flask webserver and python backend.
+Instead of reusing WLED for this project, I opted to make my own implementation based around a Flask webserver and python backend.
 This made it possible to implement features specifically for this usecase, without overloading it with things, that aren't needed.
 To allow for a more robust and faster web interface, I opted to use a Raspberry Pi Zero W instead of a microcontroller like the ESP 32.
 Even though this is somewhat overkill, it enables more flexibility while also being relatively cheap.
 ![alt text](https://github.com/cyrillvalentini/Matrix-Clock/blob/main/images/title.png?raw=true)
 ## Features
 Currently the clock has two modes which can be selected.
 Either, the whole matrix can be used to display an image, which can be drawn in the buit-in editor.
 The other mode diplays the time, while also allowing the rest of the diplay to be colored.
 For both modes there's an option to download and upload a design.
 The brightness can be manually adjusted or set to auto, which will change the brightness acording to the time.